darkestb4light/spoof/README.md

 - Be used maliciously
 - Target any asset without prior authorization
 - Be modified with any intent outside of personal research or learning

+** Also, see the license that should accompany this README and code.

 Note:
 =====